 Note.
 A corporation filing Schedule M-3 must not also file Schedule M-1.
-A foreign corporation that is required to complete (or voluntarily completes) Schedule M-3 is still required to complete Schedule M-2.
+A foreign corporation that is required to complete (or voluntarily completes) Schedule M-3 is still required to complete Schedule M-2, Analysis of Unappropriated Retained Earnings per Books of Schedules M-1 and M-2.